Learning from Human Directional Corrections: Main Algorithm Outline and its Geometric Interpretation

-We provide a few remarks to the above outline of the main algorithm.
-For initialization in (\ref{equ_linftyball}), we allow entries of $\boldsymbol{\theta}$ to have different lower and upper bounds, which may come from the robot's rough pre-knowlege about the range of each weight.
-Simply but not necessarily, one could initialize where
+We provide some remarks to the above outline of the proposed algorithm.
+For the initialization (\ref{equ_linftyball}), we allow different entries of $\boldsymbol{\theta}$ to have their own lower and upper bounds, which may come from prior knowledge.
+Simply but not necessarily, one could also initialize where